jennyhedley/digital-writing-2025/README.md

 # Week 3 - for use in class

 This Monday we will finish working in the [coding playground](https://glitch.com/edit/#!/dw-coding-playground).
-We will remix the last three poems:
+In class, we will remix the last three poems:

+- The 'Garfield' poem is a form of combinatory poetry that operates within a constraint.
+In this case, clicking the 'remix' button results in the placeholder text being replaced with three haikus.
+These haikus are populated from arrays of poetic phrases that are five syllables long - from the `const fiveSyllables =` array in the script.js file - and seven syllables long - from the `const sevenSyllables =` array.
+Edit these arrays to make haiku of your own, then be sure to change the placeholder text in the index.html file in the `<div class="cardHaiku">` area.
+Also be sure to apply new style properties (font, font colour, background colour, etc.) in the corresponding `.cardHaiku` class on the style.css file.
 - The 'SEARCHING' poem is a way to play with the auto-complete function of a search engine.
 Inspect your own browser history, or turn to Google or another search engine, to investigate a particular topic.
 You can either follow your own interests or exploit Google's autocomplete function to create your own database of search results - just make sure that you have at least one result for every letter of the alphabet.
 You will enclose each line of search results withing parenthesis, followed by a single comma, in the `const words =` array on the script.js file.